kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 The width of the column.
 Numeric values are treated as pixels.

-> **Important:** If the total sum of the column widths exceeds the width of the grid a horizontal scrollbar will appear (if scrolling is enabled).
+> If the total sum of the column widths exceeds the width of the grid a horizontal scrollbar will appear (if scrolling is enabled).
 If that sum is less than the width of the grid one of the columns would stretch out to occupy the remaining space.
 Thus it is a good idea to have a column without specified width.

 #### Example - set the column width as a string